shivam2296/Graph-Clustering/README.md

 The algorithm uses the Quality function by Girvan-Newman to implement the clustering.

 quality function Q=(conn_edges(cluster1,cluster2)/m)-(dccluster[cluster1]\*dccluster[cluster2])/(m\*m);
-where conn_edges(C1,C2) returns the number of connecting edges between cluster C1 and cluster C2.
+where conn_edges(C1,C2) returns the number of connecting edges between cluster C1 and cluster C2. <br />
       dccluster[C1] stores the sum of degrees of each vertex in cluster C1.

 **STEPS**